Wooden surfaces like countertops in kitchens and bathrooms frequently come in contact with water and moisture that can damage them.

 Step 5: After the sealer has dried completely, apply polyurethane to the wood with natural bristles (when applying oil-based polyurethane) and synthetic bristles (for water-based poly).

-Step 6: Wet sand the surface and apply additional coats of the product as directed on the label.
+Step 6: Wet sanding the polyurethane and applying additional coats of the product as directed on the label.

 FAQs